fyne-io/developer.fyne.io/index.md

 permalink: index.html
 ---

-This site is home to the documentation and tutorials for developers working with the Fyne toolkit.
+This site is home to the documentation and examples for developers working with the Fyne toolkit.
 We have details for people just getting started, building their first graphical app through to detailed walkthroughs of complex topics related to building leading cross platform apps.